InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 ## redeem
 Redeem(burn) token from an account by the token depository

-* At, first the account transfers the token to its depository.
+* At first, the account transfers the token to the depository.
 ```
 clyos push action yx.token transfer '{"from":"user2","to":"d2","token":{"amount":"10000.0000 BTC","issuer":"d2"},"memo":"redeem by user2"}' -p user2
 ```
-1. Then the token depository checks the transfer action is irreversible and calls redeem action.
+* Then the token depository checks the transfer action is irreversible and calls redeem action.
 ```
 clyos push action yx.token redeem '{"token":{"amount":"10000.0000 BTC","issuer":"d2"},"memo":"redeem for user2"}' -p d2
 ```